aws-samples/aws-private-decoy-resources/README.md

 cdk synth
 ```

-6. Finally, you can deploy the stack to the default AWS Account and AWS Region you configured in Step 1.
-This command bundles the Lambda code and uploads it to the S3 bucket created for CDK artifacts.
+6. Finally, you can deploy the stack to the AWS Account and AWS Region you configured in Step 1.
+This command bundles the Lambda code, uploads it to the S3 bucket created for CDK artifacts, and creates a CloudFormation stack with new resources.

 ```
+export AWS_REGION=<your-chosen-region-name>
 cdk deploy
 ```